 2004 Tenor Kalil Wilson lives in Northern California.
 He is a renowned jazz and classical singer who has performed at the Met as well as at Disney Hall and is currently enjoying a successful singing career performing in jazz clubs in Oakland and San Francisco.

 2003 Superstar soprano Angela Meade was the 2011 recipient of the Richard Tucker Award.
 She wowed the audience at the 2014 Richard Tucker at 100: An Opera Celebration on PBS.
 She sang last year in Il Trovatore in Berlin, in Il Due Foscari in Madrid and performed in recital in Santa Fe.
 Ms. Meade also appeared in Moscow as Ermione and in Madrid as Norma.
-In November she sang in Rossini’s Ermione in Lyons and Paris and she recently travelled to Sevilla, Spain to sing in Anna Bolena.
-See her this year in Verdi’s Steffelio in Bilbao, in Verdi’s Requiem in Houston and in April-May in the Met production of Don Giovanni.
+She sang the title role in Rossini’s Semiramide at the Met last year and appeared in Rotterdam in Mahler’s Symphony No. 8.
+Ms. Meade recently sang the title role in Adriana Lecouvreur in Frankfurt, Germany and in Boito’s Mefistofele at the Met.
 Read more.

 1999 Baritone Andrew Fernando was a prize winner in the Met National Auditions in the Los Angeles district and in the Pacific region and the Grand Prize winner in the Pasadena Opera Guild Vocal Competition in 2004.
 2003 brought him a First Prize in the prestigious Loren L. Zachary Vocal Competition.

 1995 Soprano Robin Follman has performed with the Houston Grand Opera, LA Opera, New York City Opera, Washington Opera, Michigan Opera Theatre, Opera Pacific, Florentine Opera, Singapore Lyric Opera, Lyric Opera of Malaysia and Hawaii Opera.
-Ms. Follman is currently leading the family-owned manufacturing business, Markall, Inc. in Santa Ana, California.
+Ms. Follman is currently leading the family-owned manufacturing business, Markall, Inc. in Santa Ana.